Skip to main content

 Scope and Contents

-These are the papers of A.A.
+These are the papers of Angus Augustus (A.A.)
 Burleigh, one of the first African Americans to attend and graduate from Berea College.
 Materials include biographical information, correspondence, pension applications, medical and death records, and additional print material.

 Dates